Tales (video game series)

 The Tales series is a franchise of fantasy role-playing video games published by Bandai Namco Entertainment (formerly Namco), and developed by its subsidiary, Namco Tales Studio until 2011 and presently by Bandai Namco Studios.
-First begun in 1995 with the development and release of Tales of Phantasia for the Super Famicom, the series currently spans seventeen main titles, multiple spin-off games and supplementary media in the form of manga series, anime series, and audio dramas.
+First begun in 1995 with the development and release of Tales of Phantasia for the Super Famicom, the series currently spans 17 main titles, multiple spin-off games and supplementary media in the form of manga series, anime series, and audio dramas.

 While entries in the series generally stand independent of each other with different characters and stories, they are commonly linked by their gameplay, themes and high fantasy settings.
 The series is characterized by its art style, which draws from Japanese manga and anime, and its action-based fighting system called the "Linear Motion Battle System".
 Multiple people have become linked with the series, including character designers Kōsuke Fujishima and Mutsumi Inomata, producers Hideo Baba and Makoto Yoshizumi, and composer Motoi Sakuraba.
 The series was created by Yoshiharu Gotanda.

 Most of the main Tales games have been localized for North America and Europe, although almost none of the spinoff titles have been released abroad.
 While generally seen as a niche series in English-speaking regions, Tales is considered to be among the most important JRPG franchises in Japan.
 The series has been gaining popularity in the West since the release of Tales of Symphonia, which is still considered one of its most popular games.
-As of 2022, the series has shipped over 25 million units worldwide.
+As of 2024, the series has shipped over 30 million copies.

 Titles

 Games

 Since the first installment was released in 1995, the Tales series has grown to include the main entries and multiple spin-offs that derive multiple gameplay and narrative elements from the main entries.
 Except when indicated by naming, the main Tales entries are separate from each other apart from gameplay mechanics and themes.
 While Tales titles are often ported to new consoles after their original release, these remakes are rarely localized.
-The 2006 Nintendo DS game Tales of the Tempest was originally seen as a main entry in the series, but in 2007 was classified as a spin-off, possibly due to poor reception of that particular title.